agorf/what2read/README.md

 ### `import-books`

-Accesses your "to-read" bookshelf on [Goodreads][] and imports the books into an SQLite database.
+Accesses your bookshelves on [Goodreads][] and imports books into an SQLite database.
 It also downloads book covers from [Goodreads][], OpenLibrary and Google (fallbacks).
 When run more than once, it re-imports books but skips covers that have already been downloaded.

 ### `serve`

-Sets up an HTTP server and opens the target URL in a browser with books rendered in sortable columns: title, authors, ISBN, pages, score, rating, ratings.
+Sets up an HTTP server and opens the target URL in a browser with books rendered in sortable columns: title, authors, ISBN, pages, score, rating, ratings, shelves.

-_score_ is an additional [calculated][score] column that takes into account both a book's average rating and number of ratings, giving a more accurate estimate of its importance than the average rating.
+_score_ is an additional [calculated][score] column that takes into account both a book's average rating and number of ratings, giving a more accurate estimate of its standing.

 ## Configuration

+You need to do this only once.

 ### Step 1: Create an environment file